pedromateo/openhmitester/README.md

 OHT can be adapted to **support different GUI platforms** and operating systems.
 An adaptation to Qt-Linux testing environments is provided in this repository.

+# Requirements

+OHT compiles with many different combinations of Qt and Boost libraries.
+Anyway, the authors suggest using:
+- Qt v5.x
+- Boost 1.60 or higher

 # Any question?
 Any bug?

 Please, contact me at pedrolmn@gmail.com